-Documenting and Explaining Differences of Practice and Opinion

-Faculty activities in instruction, research and service vary considerably across colleges, departments, disciplines, and subfields.
-While the custom in one discipline might be for the lead author to be the most junior, in another it might be an alphabetical list.
+Documenting and Explaining Differences of Practice and Opinion most junior, in another it might be an alphabetical list.
 While a student evaluation score below the unit's overall norm might be typical for teaching a notoriously difficult or large introductory course, this score might be seen as problematic in other courses.
 The educational unit administrator and dean have a joint responsibility to identify and carefully explain those differences in their evaluative letters.
 Such explanations become particularly critical when the candidate works in an emerging or highly interdisciplinary field.
 In dealing with collaborative work, the educational unit administrator should solicit specific comments about the role of the candidate in the collaboration and the significance of the candidate's contributions.
 Educational unit administrators may also consider how performance evaluations, progress reviews, and other evaluative measures (e.g., teacher course evaluations, patient satisfaction scores) are contextualized for women and for underrepresented minority faculty members.